Private finance initiative: Value for money

 While it is a catchy term, it is unclear what "value-for-money" means in practice and technical detail.
-A Scottish auditor once called it "technocratic mumbo-jumbo".A number of PFI projects have cost considerably more than originally anticipated.
+A Scottish auditor once called it "technocratic mumbo-jumbo".
+A number of PFI projects have cost considerably more than originally anticipated.
+The duplication of design costs when each bidder in the latter stages of project procurement is preparing its own design was the subject of some criticism: the Royal Institute of British Architects (RIBA) put forward a model known as "Smart PFI" in 2005, under which a traditionally appointed design team would prepare "example plans" which would be finalised and costed by PFI bidders.

 More recent reports indicate that PFI represents poor value for money.
 A treasury select committee stated that 'PFI was no more efficient than other forms of borrowing and it was "illusory" that it shielded the taxpayer from risk'.

 One key criticism of PFI, when it comes to value for money, is the lack of transparency surrounding individual projects.
 This means that independent attempts, such as that by the Association for Consultancy and Engineering, to assess PFI data across government departments have been able to find significant variations in the costs to the taxpayer.

 Tax

 Some PFI deals have also been associated with tax avoidance, including a deal to sell properties belonging to the UK government's own tax authority.
 The House of Commons Public Accounts Committee criticised HM Revenue and Customs over the PFI STEPS deal to sell about 600 properties to a company called Mapeley, based in the tax haven of Bermuda.
 The committee said it was "a very serious blow indeed" for the government's own tax-collecting services to have entered into the contract with Mapeley, whom they described as "tax avoiders".
 Conservative MP Edward Leigh said there were "significant weaknesses" in the way the contract was negotiated.
 The government agencies had failed to clarify Mapeley's tax plans until a late stage in the negotiations.
 Leigh said: "It is incredible that the Inland Revenue, of all departments, did not, during contract negotiations, find out more about Mapeley's structure".